Purchasing an extended warranty from Infiniti can give you some much-appreciated peace of mind.

 Benefits Of Using A Third-Party Extended Warranty Provider

-Should you use a third-party extended warranty provider or buy one straight from Infiniti itself?
+Should you use a third-party extended warranty provider or buy coverage straight from Infiniti itself?

 The answer isn’t so simple.
-For the most part, a third-party extended warranty is able to offer you a bit more flexibility and convenience than a manufacturer can, and that is definitely the case with Infiniti.
+For the most part, independent extended warranty companies are able to offer you a bit more flexibility and convenience than a manufacturer can, and that is definitely the case with Infiniti.

 Infiniti only offers one extended warranty plan, but there are several great third-party providers to choose from, all of which have multiple plans available.
-It’s much easier to tailor a plan precisely to your needs with a third-party provider.
+It’s much easier to tailor a plan precisely to your needs with an independent provider.

 Secondly, if you have a preferred local repair shop that you like to bring your car to, it’s more likely that a third-party provider will authorize repairs from that shop.
 Since third-party warranties aren’t offered through any single car manufacturer, there’s no brand loyalty, and you have far more choices as to where you can bring your car for servicing.